XRPL-Commons/core-dev-bootcamp-2025/day-1/exercise/README.md

 Once started, rippled should display startup logs.
 Look for:
 - Server initialization messages
-- Port binding confirmations (typically WebSocket on port 6018, JSON-RPC on port 5015)
+- Port binding confirmations (typically WebSocket on port 6008, JSON-RPC on port 5005)
 - "Application starting" or similar success messages

 ## Standalone Mode Interactions

 ### Launch XRPL Explorer

-1. **Open the Explorer**: Navigate to https://explorer.xrplf.org/ws:localhost:6018
+1. **Open the Explorer**: Navigate to https://explorer.xrplf.org/ws:localhost:6008
    - This connects the web-based explorer to your local rippled instance
    - The explorer will show real-time ledger data and transactions

 2. **Verify Connection**:
-   - The explorer should show "Connected" status
+   - The explorer should show "Waiting for the next ledger to close..." status
-   - You should see ledger information updating
+   - Standalone does not make forward progress.
+You can make your own forward progress by pressing the "Close Ledger" button.
    - If connection fails, ensure rippled is running and ports are accessible

 ### Using the Explorer Command Interface